 Relative TSR Performance Awards.
-The second restricted stock unit awards granted to Mr. Paul Marciano and Mr. Herrero (the "2017 Relative TSR Awards") are subject to a relative TSR vesting requirement that compares the Company's TSR over a three-year performance period consisting of the Company's 2017, 2018 and 2019 fiscal years to the TSRs of a group of peer companies selected by the Compensation Committee.
-As noted above, the Company received feedback from its stockholders following the 2014 annual meeting, and some of that feedback was that stockholders wanted to see (1) performance metrics that more closely link executive pay with shareholder value, such as TSR, and (2) longer performance periods for performance-based equity awards.
-Similar to fiscal 2016, in structuring these executives' long-term incentive opportunities for fiscal 2017, the Compensation Committee decided to base these awards on the Company's relative TSR and to provide for a three-year performance period.
-The Compensation Committee believes this structure helps to further align these executives' interests with those of our stockholders.
+The second restricted stock unit awards granted to Mr. Paul Marciano and Mr. Herrero (the "2018 Relative TSR Awards") are subject to a relative TSR vesting requirement that compares the Company's TSR over a three-year performance period consisting of the Company's 2018, 2019 and 2020 fiscal years to the TSRs of a group of peer companies selected by the Compensation Committee.
+The use of a TSR vesting metric addresses prior feedback from shareholders that shareholders wanted to see (1) performance metrics that more closely link executive pay with shareholder value, such as TSR, and (2) longer performance periods for performance-based equity awards.
+Similar to fiscal 2017, in structuring these executives' long-term incentive opportunities for fiscal 2018, the Compensation Committee decided to base these awards on the Company's relative TSR and to provide for a three-year performance period.
+The Compensation Committee believes this structure helps to further align these executives' interests with those of our shareholders.

-Mr. Paul Marciano's 2017 Relative TSR Award consists of 81,248 restricted stock units at the "target" level of performance, and Mr. Herrero's 2017 Relative TSR Award consists of 59,209 restricted stock units at the "target" level of performance.
+Mr. Paul Marciano's 2018 Relative TSR Award consists of 116,245 restricted stock units at the "target" level of performance, and Mr. Herrero's 2018 Relative TSR Award consists of 131,775 restricted stock units at the "target" level of performance.

-Between zero and 150% of the target number of restricted stock units subject to each 2017 Relative TSR Award will vest based on the Company's TSR compared to the TSRs for the peer group of companies for the three-year performance period as follows:
+Between zero and 150% of the target number of restricted stock units subject to each 2018 Relative TSR Award will vest based on the Company's TSR compared to the TSRs for the peer group of companies for the three-year performance period as follows:

-Performance Level Company TSR Percentile for the Performance Period Percentage of Target Number of Units that Will Vest
+Performance Level Company TSR Percentile for the Performance Period Number of Units that Will Vest

 Below Threshold Below 25th Percentile 0%

 Threshold 25th Percentile 25%

 Target 50th Percentile 100%

 Maximum 75th Percentile and Above 150%

 The percentage of target restricted stock units that vest will be determined by linear interpolation if the Company's TSR percentile is between the levels noted above.
 The portion of the award that is credited to the executive based on the Company's relative TSR performance will be eligible to vest as of the last day of the three year performance period.
-A dollar denominated payment cap was also imposed on the awards such that, in all events, the number of restricted stock units subject to each 2017 Relative TSR Award that vest will not exceed the number of restricted stock units determined by dividing three times a specified dollar amount (\$3,705,000 as to Mr. Paul Marciano's award and \$2,700,000 as to Mr. Herrero's award) by the closing price of a share of the Company's Common Stock on the applicable vesting date.
+A dollar denominated payment cap was also imposed on the awards such that, in all events, the number of restricted stock units subject to each 2018 Relative TSR Award that vest will not exceed the number of restricted stock units determined by dividing a specified dollar amount (\$3,705,000 as to Mr. Paul Marciano's award and \$4,200,000 as to Mr. Herrero's award) by the closing price of a share of the Company's Common Stock on the applicable vesting date.

-The Role of the Independent Compensation Consultant" above, with the following exceptions: (1) the removal of Aéropostale, Inc., ANN INC. and Quiksilver, Inc. because Aéropostale, Inc. and Quiksilver, Inc. each filed for Chapter 11 reorganization and are no longer publicly traded, and ANN INC. was acquired in a merger transaction and is no longer publicly traded; and (2) the Compensation Committee, recognizing that company size is less relevant for TSR performance comparisons than it is for determining compensation levels and taking into account the business model of each company and whether each company competes with Guess for executive talent, determined it was appropriate to increase the number of peer companies by adding Columbia Sportswear Company, Gap Inc. and lululemon athletica inc.
+The peer group of companies used for purposes of the 2018 Relative TSR Awards is the same fiscal 2018 peer group of companies identified under "-The Role of the Independent Compensation Consultant" above, except that the Compensation Committee, recognizing that company size is less relevant for TSR performance comparisons than it is for determining compensation levels and taking into account the business model of each company and whether each company competes with Guess for executive talent, determined it was appropriate to increase the number of peer companies by adding Columbia Sportswear Company, Gap Inc. and lululemon athletica inc.